pallaviyewale/VendingMachineProject/README.md

 How to run  -
 App -
-Run VendingMachineApp.java file directely from IDE Tests -
+Run VendingMachineApp.java file directely from IDE as a JavaApplication.
+Tests -
-Need to run TestRunner.java to run all feature files.
+Need to run TestRunner.java as JUnit Run to run all feature files.